In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 - Use press releases as a tool to promote the campaign.
 Keep them to a word count of 300-500 words.

-- If you’re pitching a piece of editorial content, remember to only send out a summary; reply to requests for the full piece with unique content.
+- If you’re pitching a piece of editorial content, remember only to send out a summary; reply to requests for the full piece with unique content.

 4.3 Writing a Press Release